Best Overall Women's Fleece Jacket

 review for more information on the many uses of that layer.

-Not surprisingly, models like The North Face Radium
+Not surprisingly, models like the Patagonia R2

-that were the most breathable were also most susceptible to the wind.
+was the most breathable were also most susceptible to the wind.
 If you carry a breathable fleece into the backcountry, make sure to always bring along a shell in case the wind picks up.
 And if you are looking for a combination fleece/shell jacket, check out The Best Softshell Jacket for Women Review

 Fleece jackets are not the best outer layer for snow sports, even in warm weather.
 Wind cuts right through the porous TNF Radium Hi-Loft jacket.